igorskyflyer/file-formats/adbt/README.md

 <br>

 Example:

+`template.adbt`
 ```shell
 nl
 ```

 <br>

-The newline will be present in the output filter file.
+The newline will be present in the output/compiled filter file.
 Used to improve readability and/or organize your rules, see [examples](#-examples) below.

 <br>